-It is a criminal offence to carry out unauthorised works to a listed building which in some cases may lead to an unlimited fine or imprisonment.
-In the event of serious neglect of the fabric of a listed building a repairs notice may be served by the Council, with the possibility of a compulsory purchase order failing satisfactory action by the owner.
+There are currently no listed buildings within Allandale Conservation Area.
+However Scottish Ministers may direct that the powers applying to listed buildings also include certain unlisted buildings within a conservation area.
+Thus it becomes a criminal offence to carry out unauthorised works to any building, which in some cases may lead to an unlimited fine or imprisonment.
+In the event of serious neglect of the fabric of a building these same powers provide for the serving of a repairs notice with the possibility of a compulsory purchase order failing satisfactory action by the owner.
 Urgent works may also be carried out by the Council at short notice with costs being recharged to the owner.
-Scottish Ministers have powers to direct that the same powers should apply to unlisted buildings in the conservation area.